As an Amazon Associate I earn from qualifying purchases.

 There is a rather excessive amount of unhealthy ingredients in this product.
 With that said, I personally saw some results while taking it.
 At the time, I wasn’t aware of how unhealthy it was.
 I did notice an increase in muscle size, but I also noticed an increase in body fat.
 BSN claims this product helps you gain “lean muscle mass,” but I would beg to differ.
 It might help you gain mass, but I wouldn’t call it “lean muscle mass.”
 Remember, it has 6 grams of fat and 13 grams of carbs per serving.

-Overall, this is a below average product and the unhealthy ingredients, high fat, high carbs and the inferior protein blend really bring the rating down.
+Overall, this is a below average product.
+The unhealthy ingredients, high fat, high carbs and the inferior protein blend really bring the rating down.
+There’s no way we could recommend Syntha 6 to our readers after examining the SFP (Supplement Facts Panel).
+It’s all bad news here, but the biggest downfall lies within the protein blend itself.